Wednesday, March 29, 2023

 RLG SIGMA 40 is an inertial navigation system which is based on Ring laser gyro technology.
-This system has state of the art technology which is completely advanced and rugged.
-This system has been designed by Sagem specially for Navy applications and it fulfills most demanding navigation criteria and weapon stabilization requirements.
+This system has state-of-the-art technology which is completely advanced and rugged.
+This system has been designed by Sagem, especially for Navy applications and it fulfills the most demanding navigation criteria and weapon stabilization requirements.

-RLG SIGMA 40 consists an Inertial Navigation Unit (INU), a Control and Display Unit (CDU) and an Installation Support (SDI) enabling quick assembly and disassembly without any alterations/adjustments.
-This RLG sigma 40 is upgradable and is quite easy to install, maintain and operate.
+It consists an Inertial Navigation Unit (INU), a Control and Display Unit (CDU) and an Installation Support (SDI) enabling quick assembly and disassembly without any alterations/adjustments.
+This Ring Laser Gyroscope sigma 40 is upgradable and is quite easy to install, maintain and operate.

 • It has got high-level performance